corda/corda/docs/source/running-the-demos.rst

 5. Enter at least 3 trades - via the "Create New Trade" tab
 6. On the "Agree Valuations" tab, click the "Start Calculations" button

-Additionally, you can confirm that these trades are not visible from `Bank C's node <http://localhost:10009/web/simmvaluationdemo/>`_.
+Additionally, you can confirm that these trades are not visible from `Bank C's node <http://localhost:10009/web/simmvaluationdemo/>`_ and are visible to `Bank B <http://localhost:10007/web/simmvaluationdemo/>`_.

 Please note that any URL path information after `simmvaluationdemo` should not be bookmarked or navigated to directly, as it is only provided for aesthetic purposes.